 - Kit's pregnancy isn't revealed until the second chapter of The Penultimate Peril.
 It would obviously be impractical to keep the lower half of her body out of the shot at all times, so this element was entirely removed.

-- The series limits the time that the members of the court spend blindfolded to when the verdict is to be announced (which is when Olaf kidnaps Justice Strauss), no doubt because it would have been difficult to direct the scene with everyone blindfolded the entire time.
-As a result, the man with a beard but no hair and the woman with hair but no beard remain several floors above the lobby to observe the trial so that the Baudelaires will not be able to recognize them right away.
+- The series limits the time that the members of the court spend blindfolded to when it is necessary to the plot (specifically, when the verdict is to be announced, which is when Olaf flees the courtroom with Justice Strauss as a hostage), no doubt because it would have been difficult to direct the scene with everyone blindfolded the entire time.
+As a result, the man with a beard but no hair and the woman with hair but no beard remain several floors above the lobby to observe the trial so that the Baudelaires (and the audience) will not be able to recognize them right away.

 - Put on a Bus: Jacquelyn is completely absent for the last season.
 The explanation given is that her mother the Duchess of Winnipeg died and she returned home.
 Out of universe, it seems to have been the result of a salary dispute.